-- (a) Should a student fail any professional practice course, they may only re-enrol in that course with permission from the Dean of Education and Health Sciences. - (b) Professional Practice courses may only be attempted twice.
+- (a) Should a student fail any professional practice course, they may only re-enrol in that course with permission from the Amo Ako me te Hauora | Dean of Education and Health Sciences. - (b) Professional Practice courses may only be attempted twice.